krismorte/krismorte.github.io/content/career.md

 ## Projects as a Freelancer

-> After a left the Banco do Nordeste project and stay just in the Camed in halt time I started to work in some mid projects as a freelancer was in this time that a I had my firts experice in cloud tecnologies as GCP and AWS, below the main projects that I contributed.
+> I always worked as a DBA and the systems I developed were always personal projects or some automation.
+As a freelancer I could managed to experience a development project in addition to acting in other roles within technology.
+Follow my profiles on the platforms I work on [Workana](https://www.workana.com/freelancer/9d22f6aafaf0432e235e6dc48e5f611f) and [UpWork](https://www.upwork.com/freelancers/~011b93ab5cbbf7bdca?viewMode=1)

 ## [MYP-7](https://myp7.com.br/) — Java Dev